Best Cheap Laptops

 - Dim, low-resolution screen could stand to be much brighter.

-- Experts say the speakers are weak and webcam is also of poor quality.
+- Experts say the speakers are weak and the webcam is also of poor quality.

 Lenovo Flex 11 Chromebook (ZA270025US) Review